-Why Are Trans People at Higher Risk of Long COVID?
+Are Trans People at Greater Risk of Long COVID?

-Content Warning: Mention of mental health; discussion of COVID-19 vaccination and COVID-19 illness.
+Content Warning: Mentions of mental health, discussion of COVID-19 vaccination and COVID-19 illness.

 Our TRANSform project was launched during the first nation-wide COVID-19 lockdowns and we have placed significant focus on capturing the experiences of our community during the pandemic.
 In a survey we conducted in May 2020, over 1000 trans and gender diverse people shared their experiences of the early months of the pandemic, including widespread job loss, financial strain, healthcare disruptions and mental health distress.
 These findings were published in the International Journal of Transgender Health, and the Trans in the Pandemic Report and shared widely with federal and state government, as well as media (e.g. ABC News and SBS).